Prof. Karson KUNG

 BRIEF BIOGRAPHY

-Karson is on the editorial board of the Archives of Sexual Behavior.
+Editorial and Visiting Positions.
+Karson serves on the editorial board of the Archives of Sexual Behavior.
+He has held official visiting scholar positions at other universities including Cambridge, Chicago, and Oxford.

 RESEARCH INTERESTS